An Overview Of Short Circuit Current (part 2)

 Using High-Speed Grounding Switches

-Automatic high-speed grounding switches are applied for protection of power transformers when the cost of supplying other protective equipment is deemed unjustifiable and the amount of system disturbance that the… Read more
+Automatic high-speed grounding switches are applied for protection of power transformers when the cost of supplying other protective equipment is deemed unjustifiable and the amount of system disturbance that the high-speed grounding switch creates is judged acceptable.
+The switches are… Read more

 Feb 15, 2013 | By Edvard Csanyi